Elastic-Softworks/worldenv/editor/docs/TROUBLESHOOTING.md

 # Add console.log() statements for debugging

 # Use debugger breakpoints
-# Add debugger; statements in WORLDSRC code
+# Add debugger; statements in WORLDC code

 # Check variable initialization
 # Ensure all variables are properly initialized